icmx/jonesy/README.md

   cp examples/feeds.muon examples/config.ini $XDG_CONFIG_HOME/jonesy
 ```

 Jonesy assumes that you have [XDG base directories](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) defined in environment variables.
-If such variables is not set, it will use ~/.jonesy.
+If such variables aren't set, it will use ~/.jonesy.

 ## Usage